-For more information about using a software trigger to control frame acquisition start, see Section 7.4.4 on page 89.

-For more information about using a hardware trigger to control frame acquisition start, see Section 7.4.5 on page 90.
+- using a software trigger to control frame acquisition start, see Section 7.4.4 on page 85. - using a hardware trigger to control frame acquisition start, see Section 7.4.5 on page 86.

 By default, input line 1 is selected as the source signal for the frame start trigger.
 Keep in mind that the camera will only react to frame start triggers when it is in a "waiting for frame start trigger" acquisition status.
-For more information about the acquisition status, see Section 7.2 on page 79 and Section 7.4 on page 85.
+For more information about the acquisition status, see Section 7.2 on page 75 and Section 7.4 on page 81.